emdupre/core-git-course/_episodes/05-remote.md

 our complete history of commits.

 Our local repository is now available on GitHub.
-So, anywhere we can access GitHub, we can access our repository.
+So, anywhere we can access GitHub, we can access our repository!

 ### Push other local branches to a remote repository